goobz22/goobs-cache/README.md

 # goobs-cache

 A versatile and efficient caching solution with two-level caching, encryption, compression, and multiple storage options. goobs-cache is designed to provide high-performance caching capabilities for TypeScript and Node.js applications, with a focus on data security, scalability, and extensibility.
+A lightweight powerful redis alternative

 ## Features